polkadot-developers/polkadot-docs/infrastructure/validators/operational-tasks/chill-your-node.md

 ## Chill Other

-An unbounded and unlimited number of nominators and validators in Polkadot's NPoS isn't possible due to constraints in the runtime.
+An unbounded and unlimited number of nominators and validators in [Polkadot's NPoS](https://wiki.polkadot.network/docs/learn-phragmen){target=_blank} isn't possible due to constraints in the runtime.
 As a result, multiple checks are incorporated to keep the size of staking system manageable, like mandating minimum active bond requirements for both nominators and validators.
 When these requirements are modified through on-chain governance, they can be enforced only on the accounts that newly call `nominate` or `validate` after the update.
 The changes to the bonding parameters would not automatically chill the active accounts on-chain which don't meet the requirements.

 !!!note "Chill Threshold"
     `ChillThreshold` defines how close to the max nominators or validators that must be reached before users can start chilling one another.